-The Kaco Edge fountain pen that was very much inspired by the Lamy 2000, but one with some interesting things about it.
-First of all, it cost’s just $17.99, about 1/10th of the MSRP of the Lamy 2000.
+The Kaco Edge is a fountain pen that was very much inspired by the Lamy 2000, but one with some interesting things about it.
+First of all, it costs just about 1/10th of the MSRP of the Lamy 2000.
 Second it uses real Makrolon in the body, just like the Lamy.
 Lastly, Kaco opted for a Schmidt steel nib, which can’t match the Lamy’s gold nib, but it’s no slouch!

 Continue reading “Kaco Edge Fountain Pen”

 The Kaweco Classic Sport is a line of pens and pencils with a plastic body, with a classic hexagonal shape, in a very small size.
 These are “pocket pens” that are meant to be used when posted — when the cap is put on the back of the pen to extend its length.

 The Pentel Tradio is a fountain pen that completes the set of Tradio pens which includes a rollerball and “Pulaman” which Pentel calls a fountain pen but is actually more of a felt-tipped marker.
 The Tradio fountain pen uses a short, steel nib and a large plastic feed.
 It’s a good looking pen but it’s entirely plastic.